 How Long Does Jelly Last?

 How long your jelly will stay good depends on many factors.
 Primarily about the composition of which it is made.
 And then on the way you store it.
-Proper storage will significantly help preserve it.
+Proper storage will significantly help preserve it and will mean a longer shelf life.
 Here are the approximate time frames you can count on.

 Unopened jelly

 If the jelly wasn’t standing in the fridge when you bought it at the store, then you don’t need to refrigerate it at home either.
 Until you open it, that is.
-Otherwise, the unopened jelly will have a lifespan of six months to one year.
-But if it has a reduced sugar content, that lifespan could be reduced by a few months.
+Otherwise, the unopened jars will have a lifespan of six months to one year.
+But if it has a reduced sugar content, or it is a sugar free jelly, that lifespan could be reduced by a few months.
 Therefore, pay attention to the recommendations written on the packaging.

 Opened jelly